tail-ed/workshop/react-flask/README.md

 ### Conclusion

 You've now built a full-stack web application using React for the frontend, Flask for the backend, MongoDB for the database, and Tailwind CSS for styling.
 This application allows for basic CRUD operations on user data, demonstrating the integration of frontend and backend technologies.

+### Repository

+Find the complete source code and instructions in the [GitHub repository](https://github.com/tail-ed/workshop).